karmingc/careeers/packages/website/README.md

 # Resumehub.org website

-The website is a [create-react-app](https://create-react-app.dev/), which does all necessary configurations to run React in your environment.
+The website was created using [create-react-app](https://create-react-app.dev/), which had all the necessary configurations to run React in any environment.

 ## Requirements